fabri1983/menuapp/README.md

 	  "rating": 1,
 	  "description": "The description of the rating isn't stored yet" }

 TODO list
 ---------
-* Possible duplication of resources injection.
+* Analyze possible duplication of resources injection.
 Next message appears twice in console: io.dropwizard.server.SimpleServerFactory: Registering jersey handler with root path prefix

-* Investigate maven shade plugin output for collisions on dependencies.

 * Investigate the use of Transactions (UnitOfWork) with Dropwizard.